-Traditionally, research in ad-hoc networking has focused on the challenges of network autoconfiguration [15] and adhoc routing [12].
-The results of this work have been implemented for several link layers, most notably Ethernet and wireless LANs.
+Traditionally, research in ad-hoc networking has focused on the challenges of network autoconfiguration [14] and adhoc routing [12].
+The results of this work have been implemented for several link layers, most notably Ethernet.
 Unfortunately, the techniques developed can't be applied to TCP/IP over IrDA, due to the connection oriented nature of IrDA (see section 3.1).